 It is not only famous people who inspire me in life.
-If we open our eyes we can see the beauty in the actions of many people who surround us each and every day who are often silently inspiring us.
-Sometimes their inspiration can be felt in a small way and sometimes in ways that truly matter and make a difference to our lives.
+If we open our eyes we can see the beauty in the actions of many people who surround us each day and who are often silently inspiring us.
+Sometimes their inspiration can be felt in a small way and sometimes in ways that truly matter and make a difference in our lives.

-I am digressing (strange thing that … and I am starting to sound a little like Anne of Green Gables with my rambling, just a little less articulate).
+I am digressing (the strange thing that … and I am starting to sound a little like Anne of Green Gables with my rambling, just a little less articulate).

-It has never been Yotam Ottolenghi that I crave to meet or sit with at my dinner table, but his recipes, his love of food and spices continues to inspire me on every level.
+It has never been Yotam Ottolenghi that I crave to meet or sit with at my dinner table, but his recipes and his love of food and spices continue to inspire me on every level.

-Can you imagine my double excitement when I also found that they are releasing a brand new cookbook titled Sweet.
+Can you imagine my double excitement when I also found out that they are releasing a brand new cookbook titled Sweet?
 So for all those Otto diehards like me, go online and order your copy now from their online store.

-I have copied details pertaining to his new recipe book, because I adore his desserts.
-His rosewater and pistachio meringues are one of my favourite and you need to have a really great set of beaters to master this one.
+I have copied details about his new recipe book because I adore his desserts.
+His rosewater and pistachio meringues are one of my favourites and you need to have a great set of beaters to master this one.
 Luckily I have a Kitchenaid and it beats the perfect meringue and pavlova.

 My take on Ottolenghi’s rosewater and pistachio meringue!